List of New York City Subway yards

-The New York City Transit Authority operates a total of 24 rail yards for the New York City Subway system, and one for the Staten Island Railway.
+The New York City Transit Authority operates 24 rail yards for the New York City Subway system and one for the Staten Island Railway.
 There are 10 active A Division yards and 11 active B Division yards, two of which are shared between divisions for storage and car washing.
 In addition, there is one yard for the Staten Island Railway and three non-revenue (Maintenance of Way, or MoW) Division-independent yards.
 Many of the system's yards are used for off-peak storage, whereas some have inspection facilities where basic routine maintenance is carried out.
 Of these yards, rolling stock are assigned to seven A Division yards and seven B Division yards.
 Within the yards are 14 maintenance facilities, whereas two yards (207th Street and Coney Island) perform major overhaul and car rebuilding work.

 A Division yards

 The A Division's yards consist of the 239th Street, 240th Street, Corona, East 180th Street, Jerome, Livonia, and Westchester maintenance yards, plus three other non-maintenance storage yards.
 A total of 2892 cars are assigned to the seven maintenance yards.

+Cars in the A Division may be loaned to other yards if necessary maintenance prevents access.